 With that in mind, consider taking on a trade that does fulfill you, in some way, but that also allows you to take time yourself on the average day.
 This could be creating graphics when you draw as a hobby or writing SEO when you also write fiction, nonfiction or for yourself.
 Above all else, be sure to give yourself time during a day to step away from the work you’re doing and enjoy the hobby instead.

 In short, the best trade to learn depends on your skill set, your interests and your perceived ability to maintain interest in such a trade if you decide to turn it into a career.

 Side hustles are all the more popular today because they allow young creators to monetize their hobbies.
-Work, after all, feels less like work when you’re able to do what you love for a living.
+There are lots of creative ways to make money.
+Work, after all, feels less like work when you’re able to be creative and do what you love for a living.
 If you’re interested in discovering a new or unusual way to make money, consider doing what you love with an organization or a client base that will pay you for your services.

 - 18 Ways to Make Money Without a Job: Surveys, Selling Online, and More